usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 The specific requirements discussed below in III-4.0000 are all designed to effectuate the general requirements.
-The specific provisions furnish guidance on how a public accommodation can meet its obligations in particular situations and establish standards for determining when the general requirement has been violated.Where a specific requirement applies, it controls over the general requirement.
+The specific provisions furnish guidance on how a public accommodation can meet its obligations in particular situations and establish standards for determining when the general requirement has been violated.
+Where a specific requirement applies, it controls over the general requirement.

 ILLUSTRATION: Public accommodations are only required to remove architectural